orbeon/orbeon-forms-doc/Form-Runner-~-Access-Control-~-Setup.md

 <property as="xs:string" name="oxf.fr.authentication.header.roles"    value="My-Roles-Header"/>
 ```

-The header `oxf.fr.authentication.header.roles` consists of a list of comma- or pipe-separated role names, for example: "Administrator, Power User, User" or"Administrator | Power User | User".
+The header `oxf.fr.authentication.header.roles` consists of a list of comma- or pipe-separated role names, for example:

+    Administrator, Power User, User

+or:

+    Administrator | Power User | User

 White space around the commas or pipes is ignored.
 In addition or alternatively, multiple role headers can be provided, and each of them is split according to those roles.
 The resulting set of roles is the combination of all roles extracted from all role headers.

 #### 3. Forwarding headers (Orbeon Forms 4.6 and earlier)